The value of the Australian dollar (AUD) rises and falls relative to other currencies around the world every day.

-It's currently trading around 78.75 US cents, having briefly traded above 81 US cents in late January.
+AUD/USD is currently trading around 77.20 US cents having briefly moved above 81 US cents in January.

 Understanding currency conversion

 Exchange rates are relative prices between two currencies, which is why they’re always expressed in pairs.
-The AUD/USD is a code name for the Aussie dollar’s pairing with the US dollar.
+The AUD/USD is a code name for the Aussie dollar’s pairing with the US dollar (USD).

 If the AUD/USD is around 0.75, for example, that means A$1 is worth US$0.75 or US75 cents.
 Flip it on its head, and where the USD/AUD rate is 1.25, that means US$1 is worth A$1.25.

 While we need foreign currency when we travel overseas and companies may require it to do business with suppliers in other countries, another major influence on exchange rate movements is institutions and investors trying to benefit from the ups and downs.

 For example, if an investor thinks that the AUD is going to fall relative to the USD, they could use Australian dollars to ‘buy’ US dollars through an online trading platform.
 They would then aim to sell these US dollars once the anticipated movement occurred so they ended up with more Aussie dollars than they started with.

 Currency traders buy in and out of these exchange rate pairs all day long.
 Of course, exchange rates don’t always move as investors expect so they can make losses as well as gains along the way.

 The level of demand for a currency will affect its market price.
 If there are more people wanting to buy AUD/USD than sell it, the AUD's value will go up.
 More sellers of AUD/USD means the value of AUD will go down.

 So what influences whether people want to buy it or not?
 Some key themes that can impact the AUD/USD include: